zhanghongzhi1234/EMS/README.md

-# EMS
+# EMS (Energy Management System)
-Energy Management System
+Energy Management System is an [ISCS](https://github.com/zhanghongzhi1234/ISCS-demo) application used by electric operators to monitor, control, and optimize the performance of the generation or transmission system.
+Currently it used in Guangzhou Metro Line 9, Line 13 project and Suzhou Line 5 project.

 # Background
 1) Energy consumption data: